 It was about 12 miles into the 2019 TCS New York City Marathon that my legs begun to feel the heaviness and fatigue that I might usually encounter between 20 and 23 into a marathon, and in peak condition sometimes not at all.
-At that point, admittedly, I didn't have burnout and depression on my mind.
+At that point, admittedly, I didn’t have burnout, depression and the road back on my mind.
 But that’s where I was about to find myself.

-However, if ever mental and physical condition was telling a story of its own, it was on that sunny New York morning, just last November.
+However, if ever mental and physical condition was telling a story of its own, it was on that sunny New York morning in November 2019.

 What I thought

 I knew I was carrying an injury and not in peak physical condition.
 But that was it, I had it in my mind as purely physical.